cvburgess/SQLDataSource/README.md

 Like all DataSources, SQLDataSource has an initialize method that Apollo will call when a new request is routed.

-If no cache is provided in your Apollo server
+If no cache is provided in your Apollo server configuration, SQLDataSource falls back to the same InMemoryLRUCache leveraged by [RESTDataSource].

 ### context